For so long, "urban" has been seen as an extension of “black”, “underground”, “other”, “unworthy”.

 IF YOUR SUBMISSION GETS SELECTED…

-Scripts: must be no less than 20 pages and no more than 90.
+Scripts: must be no less than 20 pages and no more than 120.

-All Music, Spoken Word, Dance & Moving Image videos must be no less than 3 minutes
+All Music, Spoken Word, Dance & Moving Image videos must be no less than 3 minutes.

-The festival operates a no discount, no waiver policy.
+The festival operates a no waiver policy.